Fertility Services and In Vitro Fertilization Treatment

 The most common assisted reproductive technology is in vitro fertilisation (IVF), where a fertilised egg (or eggs) is placed in the woman’s uterus.

-What infertility services and in vitro fertilisation treatments are provided to women and families?
+What fertility services and in vitro fertilisation treatments are provided to women and families?

 When treating infertility, medical investigation and intervention to diagnose the cause of the infertility is accompanied by counselling and emotional support.
 Negative emotional reactions such as stress, anxiety, blame, anger, hopelessness, and fear have been proven to have an adverse impact on the medical procedures being performed in the hope of getting pregnant.
 It is therefore essential that the couple feel well-informed, supported and hopeful throughout the process.